NapoleonWils0n/kodi-playercorefactory/macosx/README.md

 	cd ~/Downloads

-switch to root and copy ffmpeg and ffplay to /usr/local
+switch to root and copy ffmpeg ffplay and ffprobe to /usr/local

-	sudo cp ffplay ffmpeg probe /usr/local
+	sudo cp ffmpeg ffplay ffprobe /usr/local

 enter your admin password at the prompt